javascript-tutorial/ro.javascript.info/1-js/02-first-steps/11-logical-operators/5-alert-and-or/task.md

 ---

-# Rezultatul dintre ORI ȘI ORI
+# Rezultatul lui OR AND OR

 Care va fi rezultatul?